 Now let's try a sample essay to see how a good essay reflects the 3 qualities mentioned on the previous page and follows the basic essay outline.
 THIS IS JUST AN EXAMPLE!
 All essays must be your own work and not copied from any other source.
-Sample Essay Topic: Explain your personal story describing your background including upbringing, challenges/obstacles, goals/aspirations/ambitions that include long and short term goals, your leadership involvement and ways you contributed to your community and how you will continue to do so after graduation, and why you chose your field of study.
+Sample Essay Topic: Explain your personal story, describing your background including upbringing, challenges/obstacles, goals/aspirations/ambitions that include long and short term goals, your leadership involvement and ways you contributed to your community and how you will continue to do so after graduation, and why you chose your field of study.
+Please note, an Al written essay may automatically disqualify you for a scholarship, be sure to use your own words.